The Strongest Magician in the Demon Lord's Army Was a Human: Characters

-Ike's human maid from the town he conquered at the start of the story; Satie accidentally hid in the office Ike was taking a break in and saw his real face.
-Ike employed her, since she wouldn't attempt poisoning a fellow human; giving her a safe and secure position.
+Satie is Ike's human maid from the town he conquered at the start of the story.
+She accidentally hid in the office Ike was taking a break in and saw his real face.
+Ike employed her, since she would not attempt poisoning a fellow human; giving her a safe and secure position.
 She develops feelings for Ike, which Satie cannot understand at first.